 Pay attention to the victim, not the aggressor

-Ignore the aggressor completely
+What to do when your child gets hit: Ignore the aggressor completely

 Avoid eye contact and give him the impression that it’s very simple.
-You want him to learn that if he behaves well he will be included but if he doesn’t, life is going to be rather exclusionary.
-Don’t stand over him and hover because otherwise you betray your feelings, in that you are showing you don’t expect him to listen to you or stay where he is.
-Look busy and be engaged away from him but be in a position you can take him back to where he is being isolated if need be, again and again with no attention attached.
+You want him to learn that if he behaves well, he will be included, but if he doesn’t, life is going to be rather exclusionary.
+Don’t stand over him and hover because otherwise you betray your feelings by showing you don’t expect him to listen to you or stay where he is.
+Look busy and be engaged away from him, but be in a position where you can take him back to where he is being isolated if need be, again and again, with no attention attached.

 Be clear in you expectations

-Older children need the same but you can be a little more pointed and very clear.
-“Please sit over there and you can come out when you’re prepared to be kind and play nicely.
+Older children need the same thing, but you can be a little more pointed and very clear.
+Please sit over there, and you can come out when you’re prepared to be kind and play nicely.
 The other kids don’t want to be around you if you’re going to hit them.
-I’ll check back in five minutes’ and then leave.
-If the behaviour is chronic problem, I wouldn’t be afraid to politely terminate the playdate and make it entirely clear why you are doing so.
-These lessons may at first glance seem hard, but no child likes to be socially isolated for long and most will do whatever it take to avoid it.
+Say “I’ll check back in five minutes” and then leave.
+If the behaviour is a chronic problem, I wouldn’t be afraid to politely terminate the playdate and make it entirely clear why you are doing so.
+These lessons may at first glance seem difficult, but no child likes to be socially isolated for long, and most will do whatever it takes to avoid it.

 I hope that answers your question.
 For more help with your parenting, please visit my parenting services page.